andrwsalcdo/c-sharp-intro/README.md

 #### var in C#
 var keyword let's the compiler figure out what the data type is. not the same var as in other programming languages such as VB or JS.

+#### Enums
+Primarily use to constrain the number of values a given property or variable can be set to. example: a list of todos.
+And you want: done, in progress, deleted, on hold, etc.